 Smokeless tobacco includes chewing tobacco, snuff and snus.
 Chewing tobacco comes in the form of loose leaf, plug or twist, and is placed between the cheek and gums.
 Some of them are placed in the mouth and others are inhaled through the nose.
 In Utah, 2.9% of adults use smokeless tobacco, and 3.9% of Utah youth have tried it.
 Smokeless tobacco is not a safe substitute for smoking cigarettes.
 It contains nicotine and 28 cancer-causing agents.
 Youth who use smokeless tobacco are more likely to become cigarette smokers.
 Rural areas typically have higher smokeless tobacco use rates than urban areas.
 It might be smokeless, but it still has plenty of danger.

 Hookahs are water pipes that are used to smoke specially made flavors.
 They are typically smoked in groups, passing the same mouthpiece from person to person.
 The smoke contains several toxic agents known to cause lung, bladder and oral cancers.
 It might seem fun, but it has most of the same risks of cigarettes.
-And because of the way a hookah is used, smokers may absorb more of the toxic tobacco substances than cigarette smokers do, as well as producing secondhand smoke, which can be a serious health risk for nonsmokers.
+And because of the way a hookah is used, smokers may absorb more of the toxic tobacco substances than cigarette smokers do.
+Hookahs also produce secondhand smoke, which can be a serious health risk for nonsmokers.

 E-cigarettes & Vapes